Tense

 Future Continuous Tense

-Future continuous tense expresses a work/action that on-going in the future.
+Future continuous tense expresses a work/action that is ongoing in the future.

 At 10 a.m. tomorrow, I will be going to the office.